SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 # Make à copy of the configuration file used by TOGGLe into TOGGLe-RNASEQ directory
 scp $PATHTODATA/RNASeqHisat2Stringtie.config.txt .

+{% endhighlight %}

-# Change SLURM key `$slurm` as below using a texte editor like nano `nano RNASeqHisat2Stringtie.config.txt` and check the whole of parameters
+* Change SLURM key `$slurm` as below using a texte editor like nano `nano RNASeqHisat2Stringtie.config.txt` and check the whole of parameters

+{% highlight bash %}
 $slurm
 -p YOURPARTITION
+{% endhighlight %}

-# in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder and also `$env` key using
-`module load bioinfo/TOGGLE/0.3.7` module installed on cluster.
+* in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder and also `$env` key using `module load bioinfo/TOGGLE/0.3.7` module installed on cluster.
 Check parameters of every step in `/scratch/formationX/TOGGLe-RNASeq/RNASeqHisat2Stringtie.config.txt` as recommended by https://www.nature.com/articles/nprot.2016.095.
-{% endhighlight %}

 Mapping is performed using HISAT2 and usually the first step, prior to mapping, is to create an index of the reference genome.
 TOGGle index genome automatically if indexes are absents in reference folder.